tanupoo/fiapy/README.md

 you need to configure properly and prepare the port number for the mongodb server. you have to specify the port number when you launch fiapy.py.

+### timezone

+Since Mongodb doesn't support timezone for ISODate(), any datetime objects are removed the timezone and become naive.
+So, fiapy looks upon any data in the Mongodb as in UTC.

+If you put a time attribute with a timezone, fiapy converts it in UTC before storing the data into Mongodb.
+If you put a time attribute without any timezone, fiapy considers it in the timezone you defined when you had launched fiapy.
+The timezone in the response from fiapy is always converted into the timezone you specified as well.
+See the options of fiapy.

+You should consider to convert it into your timezone when you see it on your browswer.

 ## TODO

 - documentation.